Corporate Tax Preparation

 If you are starting a new business, we can help you choose the right entity type.
 Many things affect this decision, such as how many shareholders/or partners you expect to have and the forecasted profits.

-There is also a distinction between the tax structure and legal structure.
+There is a distinction between the tax structure and legal structure.
 For example, an LLC (Limited Liability Company) can be taxed in a few different ways.

 C Corp